Drug Evaluation Committee 2012-38 Establishment of a procedure manual for omitting signatures and seals for clinical trial procedures

 Question

-Regarding the basic policy "1. seal", a sponsor (a pharmaceutical company) has asked us to prepare a contract with the JPMA as described in the attached sheet.
+Regarding the basic policy "1. seal", a sponsor (a pharmaceutical company) has asked us to prepare the procedure manual, etc., as described in the attached sheet.

-We have received an inquiry from a sponsor (pharmaceutical company) that they cannot sign a contract unless the procedure manuals, etc., are in place.
-The hospital believes that verification of alteration by methods other than affixing a seal can be done by checking against the original at the time of SDV.
+We have received an inquiry from a sponsor (pharmaceutical company) that they cannot make a contract unless the procedure manuals, etc., are in place.
+The hospital believes that verification of alteration by a method other than affixing a seal is possible by checking it against the original at the time of SDV.
 Is it mandatory to prepare a procedure manual, etc.?

-The basic policy of the Pharmaceutical Manufacturers Association of Japan (PMAJ) on documentation mentioned in your question includes the following explanations.
+The JPMA's basic policy on documentation mentioned in your question includes the following Explanation.

 A document can be interpreted as an original if it is processed and stored in accordance with the prescribed procedures (which indicate the roles of the head of the site, investigator or other person responsible for preparation of the document, and the work flow of the investigator or other person supporting the work, such as the secretariat of the clinical trial).
 If necessary, it is possible to confirm whether or not there is any alteration by comparing multiple stored documents.